Find Trade Colleges

 Read More…

-Baltimore City Community College landed the #10 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+With a ranking of #10, Baltimore City Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
 Baltimore City Community College is a small public school located in the city of Baltimore.

 Women make up 64% of the allied health majors at the school.